zverok/yard-junk/README.md

 * verbose and not very informative errors (look at that "Undocumentable mixin" -- and then grep for "The proxy Coercible has not yet been recognized." and compare).

-Output of `yard doc` with JunkYard:
+Output of `yard doc` with Yard-Junk:

 ```
 core/lib/rom/global.rb:40: [InvalidTagFormat] Invalid tag format for @example